 Cecelia Brown, SFSU graduate student from Blake Riggs' lab, currently enrolled in the Stanford PhD program.

-Adrienna Bingham, currently a graduate student at the college of William and Mary, in Leah Shaw's lab, working on infectious disease competition models in multipatch systems.
+Adrienna Bingham, mathematics, former graudate student in Leah Shaw's lab, working on infectious disease competition models in multipatch systems.
+Currently at the CDC.

 James Gerh, a graduate student in Diana Chu's lab at SFSU.
 He is modeling the spindle dynamic in c.
 Elegans.